Gardening Shopping Finance Family

 This calculation is intended for informational purposes only.
 I am not a doctor or dietitian.
 This calculator is a guide, but makes no guarantee of being exact or fully accurate.

-Now that I’ve made it so many times I can say it is one the best fudge recipes I’ve ever had.
+Now that I’ve made it so many times I can say it is the best and a very easy chocolate fudge recipe.
 Even though it’s not exactly the traditional fudge recipe, adding a little surprise to an old recipe can bring it back to life again.

 I hope you enjoy this recipe.
 If you try it or change it up, please share in the comments below.